 - you want to understand how intonation affects your meaning in conversation

-- you want to learn how to create a friendly, approachable tone when having personal and professional conversations
+- you want to learn how to create a friendly, approachable tone of voice when having personal and professional conversations

-Receive my feedback on your accent and pronunciation, learn how you can better use stress and intonation, and understand how to control your voice and breath.
+Ask all your questions on your accent and pronunciation, learn how you personally can better use stress and intonation, and understand how to control your voice and breath.

-You'll meet with me on Skype or Google Hangouts for a one hour coaching session.
-You'll leave with a recording containing with specific, personalized suggestions for independent practice.
-I'll also send you a PDF evaluation
+You'll meet with me on Skype for a 60-minute coaching session.
+You'll leave with a recording containing with specific, personalized suggestions and next steps.
+I'll also send you a PDF summary of our meeting.